-A hiking hotspot, Parc national de la Gaspésie gives visitors access to an extraordinary mountain environment.
-The Chic-Chocs and McGerrigle Mountains cross the park.
-Among them, Mont Jacques Cartier is the second highest peak in Québec.
+Parc national de la Gaspésie celebrated its 80th anniversary of creation in 2017-2018.
+The park, now recognized as a mecca for hiking in Québec, was created in April 1937 in order to permanently protect the Gaspésie Caribou and the beauty of Mont Albert and the McGerrigle Mountains, as well as the Rivière Sainte-Anne salmon.
 The altitude of these mountains deeply influences the climate that moulds the landscape and creates a diversity of species unique to Québec, and even the world.
 Arctic-alpine plants and tundra landscapes form a habitat for a herd of woodland caribou, the last representatives of this species south of the St. Lawrence.

 A single piece of firewood can destroy millions of trees.
 Invasive insects and diseases can hide inside it.
 Buy it locally.
 Burn it on site.
 Find out more

 Sign up for Sépaq emails to be the first to find out about our promotions, news and special offers.